kannan1001/DeAnza-QA-Spring-2016/Assignment/Assignment-1/ReadMe.md

-This folder contains deanza website checked through various websites.
+This folder contains the report of the first bug reported via Bugzilla.